 Cash payments received in advance of pay-for-performance services are recorded as customer deposits.
 The distributors and customers are not entitled to any cash redemption for unused Baidu Currency units in their accounts with the Company.
-The amount of cash received relating to our unused Baidu Currency is recorded as customers' deposits and accounted for as a liability of the Company until the Baidu Currency is used, at which point the corresponding cash amount is recorded as revenue.

 The Company accounts for certain cash incentives provided to its qualified distributors as a reduction of revenue in accordance with EITF 01-9, Accounting for Consideration Given by a Vendor to a Customer (Including a Reseller of the Vendor's Products).